RiceComp427-Spring2019/comp427-hw1-paranoia-andrewmw94/README.md

   - To deal with disqualification, we will encourage "appropriate" behavior by having our players shadowed.
 Note that this is already done at major schools (players have individual "tutors" ensuring they attend class etc.) so it does not cost additional resources.
 Hopefully this also discourages PED use.
 We won't *actually* perform drug tests because we don't want to catch our players.
 We just hope they don't get caught by anyone.
   - To deal with taping, we would essentially need to prevent the use of electronics within the stadium.
 While we could use EMPs to destroy them, this would damage other systems and probably not be worth the cost.
 Instead, we can try to exclude non-team members from the stadium during practices and task a small number of team staff members to look for people holding cameras / phones during practice among the few people we do allow in the stadium.
 To deal with small cameras, we could assume they use common communication protocols and monitor for unusual signals.
 If these signals are detected, it should be possible to locate the source using a kalman filter or similar.
   - Placing radios in helmets would be difficult to detect, but again monitoring for unusual signals could detect this form of cheating.
+  - Perhaps the football team could encourage a networking or security lab at the school to do work on detecting malicious sensors/radios by monitoring wireless signals in an area.
+They could provide them with some funding and real-world test scenarios to support their research.

 ## Problem 3
 - Scenario: **Research on My Computer**